daniel-furman/daniel-furman.github.io/content/posts/zero-to-one-AI.md

 katex: true
 markup: "mmark"
 ---
-# Using a startup mentality to succsefully productize AI tools
+# Using a "startup mentality" to succsefully productize AI tools

 ## Why sound business fundamentals are all you need to best integrate AI solutions in commercial contexts
 ---